jzeyl/Scaling_2021/README.md

 # Workflow
-This work [] in prep.
+This work corresponds to in prep.

+To reproduce the scaling analyses, start with "Set up data_scl.R".

+The pgls between the ear structures and audiometric measurements are

-To reproduce the analysis, start with "Set up data_scl.R" [Title] in prep. or recently submitted, with an abstract or a summary of the abstract of the paper.
+[Title] in prep. or recently submitted, with an abstract or a summary of the abstract of the paper.
 Then, a workflow of the scripts.
 To reproduce the analyses in the paper, where should I start? where should I go next?